 Now that we know what Neuroplasticity is, let’s take a look at how it actually works.
 When you experience something new or challenging, your brain forms new connections between neurons.
 These new connections allow you to learn and remember the information more effectively.
 In addition, these new connections can also help you better cope with stressful situations.
 Over time, if you continue to challenge yourself mentally and emotionally, these new connections will become stronger and more efficient.
 This means that you will have an easier time dealing with stressors in your life and be less likely to develop mental health conditions like anxiety or depression.

 How Does Neuroplasticity Impact Mental Health?

 Neuroplasticity can impact mental health in a range of ways.
 One example is how Neuroplasticity can help with rehabilitation after a traumatic brain injury.
 As we mentioned above, when someone suffers a TBI their brain can form new pathways in order to compensate for the damage done.
 With time and rehabilitation, these new pathways can become stronger and more efficient, allowing the person to relearn skills they lost after the injury.

 Another, more common, example of how Neuroplasticity can impact mental health is through learning and growth.
 When you engage in activities that challenge you mentally or emotionally, your brain forms new connections between neurons.
 As you learn and experience new things, your brain makes changes based on these new experiences and connections, which can benefit your mental health and provide your brain with the ability to change and adapt to circumstances throughout your life.

-If you’re feeling overwhelmed by life or struggling to cope with stressors, you may benefit from therapy.
-A therapist can help you understand the role of Neuroplasticity in your mental health and provide you with tools and strategies to improve your well-being.
-Here are a few signs that you may benefit from therapy for Neuroplasticity:
+If you’re feeling overwhelmed by life or struggling to cope with stressors, you may benefit from treatment.
+A psychologist can help you understand the role of Neuroplasticity in your mental health and provide you with tools and strategies to improve your well-being.
+Here are a few signs that you may benefit from treatment for Neuroplasticity:

 - You feel overwhelmed by life.